Feature: #109412 - Auto-discovery of form YAML configurations

 Impact

-Extensions that place a config.yaml in Configuration/Form/<SetName>/ will have their configuration automatically loaded without any additional registration.
+Extensions that have a config.yaml in Configuration/Form/<SetName>/ will have their configuration automatically loaded without any additional registration.